dax-side/alx-higher_level_programming/0x0D-SQL_introduction/README.md

-This directory is about sql intodouction
+This directory is about introduction to sql